Isakson: VA death tragic, undermines progress at Atlanta facility

+Workers found the Joel Marrable's body had been bitten by ants that infested his room at a living center on the VA property.

 As chairman of the Senate Veterans Affairs committee, Sen. Isakson has been working to reform the Veterans Administration and its Atlanta medical center in particular.
-He told 11Alive News thinks the VA had been making headway – until the veteran died this month.
+He told 11Alive News he thinks the VA had been making headway -- until the veteran died this month.

 "The day the ant situation at the VA went public, I was on the floor of the United States Senate talking about how good the VA was doing in terms of responding and reporting itself to us," Isakson said in an interview.